Skip to content

 local function registerModConfig()

--- Create the top level component Template
+-- Create the top level component Template.

-local template = mwse.mcm.createTemplate({ name = "My Awesome Mod" })
+name = "My Awesome Mod",

-template:saveOnClose(configPath, config)
+template:saveOnClose(configPath, myConfig)

--- Create a simple container Page under Template
+-- Create a simple container Page under Template.

-local settings = template:createPage({ label = "Settings" })
+local page = template:createPage({ label = "Settings" })

 label = "Enable Mod",